CogStack/CogStack-NiFi/security/README.md

-# Security and generation of SSL certificates.

-## General info
+# General info

-To use ElasticSearch with OpenDistro one needs to generate certificates and set up users and roles for ElasticSearch cluster.
+To use OpenDistro for ElasticSearch and Kibana one needs to generate SSL certificates and later set up users and roles for ElasticSearch cluster.

-## Generation of certificates
+# Generation of certificates
-The scripts are located in `./security` dir.
+The scripts available are:
+- `create_root_ca_cert.sh` - creates root CA key and certificate,

-The script `create_cert.sh` creates the client certificates.
+- `create_client_cert.sh` - creates the client key and certificate,

-The script `create_keystore.sh` creates the JKS keystore using previosuly generated certificates.
+- `create_keystore.sh` - creates the JKS keystore using previosuly generated certificates,
+- `create_es_users.sh` - creates roles and users in ElasticSearch (`create_es_users_insecure.sh` does not need SSL certificates).

-### Root CA
+## Root CA
-Files used:
+Files generated (using `create_root_ca_cert.sh`):
+- key: `root-ca.key`
-- `./security/root-ca.pem`
+- certificate: `root-ca.pem`

-### ElasticSearch + Kibana
+## ElasticSearch + Kibana
-Requires PEM certs.

-Files used:
-- `./security-pem/es-node1.pem`
+ElasticSearch and Kibana both require generating PEM certificates (using `create_client_cert.sh`).

+ElasticSearch requires:
-- `./security-pem/es-node1.key`
+- `es-node1.pem`
-- `./security-pem/kibana.pem`
+- `es-node1.key`

+These files need to be placed in `services/elasticsearch/config/`.
+They are further referenced in `services/elasticsearch/config/elasticsearch.yml`.

+Kibana requires:
-- `./security-pem/kibana.key`
+- `kibana.pem`

-### CogStack-Pipeline
-Requires JKS keystore.

-Files used:
-- `./pipelines/cogstack-pipeline/security/cogstack.jks`
+- `kibana.key`

+These files need to be placed in `services/kibana/config/`.
+They are further referenced in `services/kibana/config/elasticsearch.yml`.

-### NiFi
+## NiFi
-Requires JKS keystore.

-Files used:
-- `./nifi/security/nifi.jks`

-### annotations-ingester
-Requires PEM certs.
-For the ease of deployment, uses the PEM certificates generated for CogStack-Pipeline

-Files used:
-- `./security/cogstack.pem`
-- `./security/cogstack.key`
+**IMPORTANT: currently, NiFi is not configured to use SSL.**

+However, if willing to use a secure connection, it requires the certificates in JKS keystore format (using `create_keystore.sh`).

+The `nifi.jks` needs then to be placed in `/nifi/security/nifi.jks`.

-## Users and roles in ElasticSearch
+# Users and roles in ElasticSearch

-### Setting up ElasticSearch
+## Setting up ElasticSearch
 The script `create_es_users.sh` creates and sets up users and roles in ElasticSearch cluster.
+Alternatively, when SSL is not used `create_es_users_insecure.sh` handles this.

+**IMPORTANT: please remember to change the default passwords of the users created before running this in production. **

-### Roles
+## Roles

-The available roles are:
+The available roles will be created:
-- `ingest` -- used for data ingestion -- only `cogstack_*` and `nifi_*` indices can be used,
+- `ingest` - used for data ingestion, only `cogstack_*` and `nifi_*` indices can be used,
-- `cogstack_accesss` -- used for read-only access to the data.
+- `cogstack_accesss` - used for read-only access to the data.

-### Users
+## Users

-The following users are available:
+The following users will be created:
-- `cogstack_pipeline` -- uses `ingest` role,
+- `cogstack_pipeline` - uses `ingest` role,
-- `nifi` -- uses `ingest` role,
+- `nifi` - uses `ingest` role,
-- `cogstack_user` --- uses `cogstack_access` role.
+- `cogstack_user` -- uses `cogstack_access` role.